polarstreams/polar/docs/technical_intro/README.md

 - We can use buffering and flush strategies tuned to the workload when writing.
 - We can control exactly the amount of memory dedicated for buffers and caching (K8s working set).

-Additionally, when writing, Barco brokers [compresses and checksums chunks](./developer/FILE_FORMATS.md) of data once and replicates the compressed payload, reducing network and CPU usage for replication.
+Additionally, when writing, Barco brokers [compresses and checksums chunks][file-formats] of data once and replicates the compressed payload, reducing network and CPU usage for replication.

 These techniques translates into better overall performance compared to traditional I/O.